My Marlboro Man

 They were brilliant, and they were happy for a while.
 At least until Edith realized he would always pursue other women, at least in his younger days.

-Carl & Edith one daughter, a very little girl that was unlike her very big daddy.
-He would tease her about being small and gave her a few choice nicknames: “squirt”, “slim”, and my personal favorite, “runt”.
-One could never feel too hurt by a silly nickname.
+Carl & Edith had one daughter, a very little girl that was unlike her very big daddy.
+He would tease her about being small and gave her a few choice nicknames: “squirt”, and my personal favorite, “runt”.
+When I entered college, my name became “slim” (loved that one).
+One could never feel too hurt by a goofy nickname.
 For my dad the christening of a nickname meant you were endeared to him.
 The “runt” name came from his absolute passion for dogs.
 Dogs would come and go at our house, and I suppose I was the runt of his litter.
-A litter of one.

 I’d watch Sheriff John on our black and white T.V in this outfit.
 In the picture I look so small compared to my dad.
 I remember how big his hand felt around mine.

 But..back to smoking, there are some funny memories I have of my dad with all of his ashtrays.
 Smoking was an Olympic sport in our house, with shelves of trophy ashtrays to prove it.

 I still have visions of our dining room table after dinner when we lived with my grandparents for a short time.
 Every person lit up after the last bite of food.
 Then the mushroom cloud formed above the table.

 Here are a few of examples of ones like we had:

 1st was the gaudy-ornate-silver-stand model.
 This thing weighed a ton, had a handle for easy carrying around the house.
 I remember it being near the dining table when everyone was playing poker (I guess).